tprrt/blog/content/pages/contact.rst

 Social
 ======

-You can also interect with me on the following social networks:
+You can also interact with me on the following social networks:

 * `Bluesky`_
 * `Discord`_